The following is a design for a separately

 Present at the collector of Q2 is the demodulated AM or FM signal as well as the supersonic quench.
 This is of sufficient amplitude to overload the following audio stages, so C6, R7,C7 and C9 provide simple low-pass filtering.

-In this receiver, if adjusting VR2 doesn't get rid of it, then it's worth experimenting with C11.
+With this receiver, if adjusting VR2 doesn't get rid of it, then it's worth experimenting with C11.
 It's important to note that raising the quench frequency too high will reduce receiver sensitivity.
 Decreasing the quench frequency will improve sensitivity but the subcarrier beat will be more evident.
+As SCA is now largely extinct, it is possible these days to use a lower quench frequency around 35KHz.

-Further decreasing it will make the quench audible at all times.
+Further decreasing quench frequency will make the quench audible at all times.
 For non FM stereo/SCA applications, C11 can be increased until just before the quench becomes audible.

 Optimum sensitivity occurs with VR2 adjusted to the point where the receiver has just gone into oscillation.

 Note the three pots.
-This portable version uses varicap tuning.
+The portable version uses varicap tuning.
+The 2.5mm socket at the rear is the 30V input for charging.

-The prototype, February 1992.
-The small PCB on the left is an MK484 receiver for Medium Waves, while the PCB on the right is a two germanium transistor audio amp.
+The prototype shown alongside the portable version.
+The small PCB on the left is an MK484 receiver for Medium Waves, while the PCB on the right is a two transistor audio amp.
+At rear is the HP8654B signal generator used for testing sensitivity.

 Taken from my original notes, this is how to use varicap tuning and the headphone lead as an aerial.
 The 1N914 in series with the zener diode provides temperature compensation.